manojahs/Learn_Docker/README.md

 Basically its Packaging solution to simplify the deployment (it contains like code, solution, instruction, operatinig system everything which need to run your application that is being stored in the container same container works in local machine and once u put into server it will works there too)

-Container are built on top of Images.
+1)Container are built on top of Images.
-Containers are created using images.
+2)Containers are created using images.
-Image which containes like dot net applicaton executable files to run the dot net app
+3)Image which containes like dot net applicaton executable files to run the dot net app 4)For using the nodejs/sql/dotnet app for any application run in docker we have a special application called docker hub where we will get all the items